|

 second object will fill the left side of the display from the bottom of the

+first object to the bottom of the display.
 Objects in a display have the dock property set

 to Fill, are laid out across a grid in the available space remaining